Crafting-Computer/sim-lang/README.md

 ```

 ## Optimizing Xor Gate
 If we just care about creating a `xor` gate that works, we can happily wrap up here.
 However, if we want to produce the circuit as a part of a real computer, we need to worry about both cost and efficiency.
-Two most basic ways to assess cost and efficiency is by calculating the total number of logic gates used and the amount of gate delays.
+The two most basic ways to assess cost and efficiency is by calculating the total number of logic gates used and the amount of gate delays.

 ### Decrease Gate Counts
 First, let's count the number of gates used.
-> The reason we care is because `xor` gate is a foundamental logic gate that's used in adders and many other circuits.
+> The reason we care is because `xor` gate is a fundamental logic gate that's used in adders and many other circuits.
 We will likely end up using tens if not hundreds of `xor` gate in our CPU so even reducing the subgate count by one or two can save us loads of extraneous gates, silicon space, and production cost.

 Counting gates in Sim is easy, we just need to track the number of function calls like so:
 ```elm